mlipper/geosupport-docker/README.md

 Geosupport is free to downloaded from the [Open Data -> Geocoding Application](http://www1.nyc.gov/site/planning/data-maps/open-data.page#geocoding_application)" section of DCP's site. **Note:** *DCP requires a form be filled out **every** time you download anything.*

 Remember to download the **Linux** distribution as the Windows flavors will not work for this project.
 Don't be surprised if the description refers to the "Geosupport Desktop Edition&trade;".
-As long as it's the Linux 64 bit distribution (`gdelx_<version>.zip`), you are good to go.
+As long as it's the Linux 64 bit distribution (currently named something like `linux_geo<release>_<version>.zip`), you are good to go.

-**IMPORTANT:** Save the downloaded zip file (`gdelx_<version>.zip`) to the directory containing the Dockerfile for the image/container you are going to build/run.
+**IMPORTANT:** Save the downloaded zip file to the directory containing the Dockerfile for the image/container you are going to build/run.
+Pay attention to the file name because it may not match the default used when building the `-onbuild` image.
+In that case, use the `-e DISTFILE=<file>` argument when invoking `$ docker build ...`.

 ## Dockerfile.onbuild